DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 - Hulu (Disney owns 67% with NBCUniversal as a silent partner)

 Brands owned by Disney

 And then there are all the brands associated with these huge catalogs of popular culture.
-I can’t even begin to fathom the insane value these alone are worth in terms of merchandise and licensing.
+I can’t even begin to fathom the insane value these alone are worth regarding merchandise and licensing.

 Here’s an aggregated list of some of the brands owned by Disney (source: TitleMax):

-- Star Wars (Darth Vader, Luke Skywalker, X-wings, and Tie Fighters, Ewoks – yup all of them – as live-action and animated movies.)
+- The Star Wars franchise (Darth Vader, Luke Skywalker, X-wings, Tie Fighters, Ewoks – yup all of them – as live-action and animated movies.)

 - The Muppets (Kermit the Frog, Miss Piggy, and all the other lovely creatures brought to life by Jim Henson).

 - The Marvel Cinematic Universe (minus the X-Men – but with Iron Man, Hulk, Thor, Captain America, Scarlet Which, you name it)

 - Disney Fairytales (Frozen, Aladdin, The Lion King, Cinderella, Beauty and the Beast, and much more)

 - The Chronicles of Narnia Franchise (witches, children, lions, and wardrobes)